Curating a marketing strategy isn’t an easy feat, but it’s certainly not impossible.

 To narrow down your audience, you’ll need to check in with your followers on social.
 The people who already follow you are the people you want to target when producing content.
 Inbound marketing is about creating useful content for the consumers that are searching for an answer.
 Their answer is your content (and in the end, your product).

 Accessing this data (which is completely unique to your brand) can help you discover your audience’s interests, their social media habits, and which content formats will be best utilized to reach them.
 Take Twitter for example.
 Just by looking at your analytics, you can see what your audience is interested in and use that information to help you better target and connect with them.
+Check out some lessons from top marketers to help give you an idea of the direction your company needs to take!

 A great way to understand your audience and make sure you’re constantly thinking about their interests is to create target personas.